 The Plymouth Contemporary is a partnership between the three key cultural change-makers within Plymouth in the lead up to 2020; The University of Plymouth, The Box, Plymouth – the city’s £37 million visitor attraction for art and heritage, due to open during the Mayflower 400 commemorations – and KARST, Plymouth’s largest independent, artist-led contemporary art venue.

-Bringing together a critically acclaimed selection panel of curators, art directors, artists and professionals whose finger is on the pulse regarding the latest developments, the Plymouth Contemporary showcases the next generation of artists to watch from across the world.
+Bringing together a critically acclaimed selection panel of curators, art directors, artists and professionals whose fingers are on the pulse regarding the latest developments, the Plymouth Contemporary showcases the next generation of artists to watch from across the world.

 “The Plymouth Contemporary has rapidly become recognised as an important biennial exhibition, showcasing the latest ideas within art practice.